Easy Vellarikka Pachadi/Kichadi Recipe Without Coconut – Easy Cucumber/Vellarikka Curry Without Coconut Kerala Style Recipe

 Enjoy with rice for luch or dinner or Kerala sadya (feast).

-Notes: Cucumber kichadi tastes best as it cool off and thickens by its own.
+Notes: Cucumber pachadi or kichadi tastes best as it cool off and thickens by its own.